AI4MathSci/AI4Quant/QuantFinance/README.md

 - **[uv](https://github.com/astral-sh/uv)** - Fast Python package manager
 - **Internet connection** (for real-time data and sentiment analysis)

+**Note:** FinBERT is included and used automatically for sentiment analysis fallback and hybrid scoring.
+No special setup is required.

 ## 🏗️ System Architecture